Class Procedures

 Homework and classwork corrections ("buyback" or "point redemption"): Any student may correct mistakes and add information and turn the paper back in for redeeming half the points (a 30/40 can become a 35/40).
 Half-points will be rounded up (35/40 becomes a 37.5/40, which rounds to a 38/40).
 The deadline for this is one school day after papers are returned.
 If a student is absent, the deadline for this is one school day after the student receives the paper.
 Late work is NOT eligible for "buyback/point redemption."

-“Chapter work” refers to selected textbook problems.
-The question numbers and pages are listed on kwanga.net.
+“Chapter work” refers to selected textbook problems and chapter practices..
+The question numbers and pages of the textbook problems are listed on kwanga.net.
+The chapter practices are located on kwanga.net.

 Practices on kwanga.net: There are practices for each chapter online, and the number of questions on each will vary.
 Math-based chapters have more practices.
 Students must complete a minimum of five questions per practice (unless the practice has less than five questions).
 If there is math involved, the questions chosen must be math-based.
 These assignments are binder grades, which means the assignments are placed in the binder in the appropriate section after being checked with the online answer keys.
 Students who wish to re-take a test must complete all questions and submit the practices for qualification. (see TEST section)